Citizenry/platform/docs/untitled/security-for-deployment-admins.md

 ## Privacy settings in the surveys

-Please do keep in mind that the survey configuration in Ushahidi Platform allows fairly fine- grained configuration, regarding which survey questions have their answers available publicly, and which others are only available to your team \(and within your team, specific roles\)
+Please do keep in mind that the survey configuration in StreetSignal Platform allows fairly fine- grained configuration, regarding which survey questions have their answers available publicly, and which others are only available to your team \(and within your team, specific roles\)

 Make sure to configure your surveys accordingly, and that you review this periodically.